 Reporting fees are paid by the WCB when the physician invoices the appropriate fee.
 If more than one report is received on the same day, only one report fee is paid.
 We will not pay for:

-Support Package for Physicians & Nurse Practitioners Treating Injured Workers
+Support Package for Physicians & Nurse Practitioners Treating Workers

-If an injured worker’s recovery does not progress, contact the WCB to request advanced assessment and treatment, or expedited appointments, if required.
+If a worker’s recovery does not progress, contact the WCB to request advanced assessment and treatment, or expedited appointments, if required.

 Return to work should generally be part of each worker’s treatment plan.
 For more information, see our recovery and return to work page.